dojo/docs/dojo/registerModulePath.rst

 Note that the path given to dojo.registerModulePath is always assumed to be relative to dojo.baseUrl, unless the module path starts with at "/" or "http".
 In those cases, dojo.baseUrl will not be used to determine the final path.

+The second argument to dojo.registerModulePath, the path, should *not* end with a slash.
+Otherwise the calculated path could be inefficient and generate a path that has two slashes together.
+For paths that actually point to a file, the ending slash will generate the wrong path.

 =====
 Usage
 =====